swainechen/chenlab-training/websites/gis-aws/content/05-DownloadDatafromS3/03-AwsConfigS3ls.md

 The output will list all the S3 buckets (if any) associated with the account.

-For the purpose of this workshop we will be using a **named profile** with AWS CLI which is a collection of settings and credentials that you can apply to a AWS CLI command.
+_For the purpose of this workshop we will be using a **named profile** with AWS CLI which is a collection of settings and credentials that you can apply to a AWS CLI command.
 When you specify a profile to run a command, the specific settings and credentials associated with the profile are used to run that command.
 This is typically followed when credentials are shared to access resources.
-Use the AWS CLI with the credentials (for the named profile) provided during the training to access the S3 bucket folders shared with us for this workshop.
+Use the AWS CLI with the credentials (for the named profile) provided during the training to access the S3 bucket folders shared with us for this workshop._

-2. Enter the AWS CLI command to configure AWS Credentials with a profile named "training":
+2. Enter the AWS CLI command to configure AWS Credentials with a **profile** named **"training"**.

 ```bash
 aws configure  --profile training